AtlasCJr/pfm/README.md

 # Personal Finance Manager

-A **Personal Finance Manager (PFM)** is a tool designed to help individuals manage their finances effectively.
-With features for tracking income, expenses, budgeting, saving, investing, and managing debts, this PFM aims to empower users to make informed financial decisions and achieve their financial goals.
+**Personal Finance Manager (PFM)** is a tool designed to help individuals manage their finances effectively.
+With features for tracking income, expenses, and budgeting.

 ## Features

 - **Multiple Accounts**: Track various accounts in one place.
 - **Embedded Database System**: Includes an internal database (cloud-based aswell) to store financial data.
-- **Budgeting Tools**: Set up custom budgets and track spending by category (e.g., groceries, entertainment).
+- **Budgeting Tools**: Set up custom budgets and track spending by category (groceries, entertainment, etc.).
 - **Income & Expense Tracking**: Log all transactions and categorize them easily.
 - **Data Visualization**: Charts and graphs to visualize financial trends and spending patterns.
-- **Internal Chatbot**: Use a chatbot to assist in interacting with the PFM and get quick tips or insights.
+- **Internal Chatbot**: Use a chatbot to assist in interacting with PFM and get quick tips or insights.

 ## Technologies Used